 Given that the 5G connectivity is nationalized, the carriers will be able to charge for providing the network access while competing on other angles of the services.
 As per reports received so far, the carriers have mixed reactions to the proposal.
 T-Mobile favors the nationalization of the network for taking advantage out of the ‘level playing field.’
-This does mean that the carriers would be charging the same for access, although there is no guarantee on this.
+This means that the carriers would be charging the same for access, although there is no guarantee.

 The proposal is more like an informative rollout of the idea than a detailed action plan.
 There is a summary based on speculations regarding the cost and the method of deployment given in the document.
 Further ideas put forward are prioritizing the rural communities for a predicted ‘revenue stream,’ and new layers of ‘air and space’ for remote locations and emergency reserves.

 The NSC body terms the document as ‘Massive Internet of Things,’ noting down the facilities provided by the 5G network.
-But it does not give anything on how much could be the cost for consumers.
+But it does not give anything on how much the cost for consumers could be.

 The document further expresses the government’s ‘fixation’ on China and clearly states the Asian country as a competitor.
 It as well defines them as the ‘dominant malicious actor in the Information Domain.’
 Interestingly, it does not mention Russia given the recent-past happenings in the last election.

-Adding to the mix is the contrasting phrase: “telecommunications manufacturers have all but disappeared.”
+The contrasting phrase adds to the mix: “telecommunications manufacturers have all but disappeared.”
 This is supported by the preferences of Chinese companies Huawei and ZTE as the only makers of radios for avoiding a foreseeable declination.

 All said and done, it is likely to be a farfetched idea for now.
 Firstly, the government will remain responsible to the core in terms of consistent precise service offering, which is a big shoe to fill.
 Then, Republicans wouldn’t want anything to be nationalized, and Democrats wouldn’t want to give more power over the general mass to the House.
 Lastly, the Federal Communications Commission is the one representative government branch overseeing 5G network offering, and it would likely to remain dissident to the idea if the carriers won’t support the nationalization idea.